starkinfra/sdk-php/README.md

 print_r($log);
 ```

-## Create pix reversals
+## Create Pix reversals

-You can reverse a pix request by whole or by a fraction of its amount using a pix reversal.
+You can reverse a Pix Request by whole or by a fraction of its amount using a Pix Reversal.

 ```php
 use StarkInfra\PixReversal;